- Email Us : info@leonardtam.com

 5. Turn to Leonard Tam Professional Corporation

 Setting up and running payroll for your Canadian small business is just one of many, many steps when operating a successful company.
-The team at Leonard Tam Professional Corporation can help you navigate the complexities of keeping your business running smoothly.
+Based in Toronto, the Leonard Tam Professional Corporation team offers localized expertise to help you navigate business complexities smoothly.
 Reach out to us today to learn more about how we can help you accelerate your business, or book a meeting with us.